 Giving a certain amount of homework seems necessary in order for students to truly understand and apply the material they are learning.
 Of course, teachers also might not have enough time to get through all the necessary work during class.

-According to research on the effects of homework, over two hours of homework a night can have detrimental effects on students’ stress levels and create a lack of balance in their lives.
+According to research on the effects of homework, over two hours of homework a night can harm students’ stress levels and create a lack of balance in their lives.
+Things like assigning homework as busy work or asking students to learn more material at home that wasn’t covered in class could end up in hours of homework a night that are highly detrimental to students’ development and overall happiness.

-But educators will find no perfect answer to this question, so the best approach is to find a happy medium.
+However, educators will find no perfect answer to this question, so the best approach is to find a happy medium.
+Regarding homework assignments, strive to balance challenging students and simply helping them learn the material.
+To find that happy medium, consider the following:

 As an educator, you will find that defining the purpose of the homework you’re assigning will tell you how necessary it is or how much you should give.

-If the purpose is to help students apply a new concept, demonstrate their understanding, or build an important skill, then assign away.
+If the purpose is to help students apply a new concept, demonstrate their understanding, or build an important skill, then assign it away.

-Even during a pandemic, they’re trying to fit in after-school activities, college prep, essay writing, sports, and time with family and friends into their lives.
+Most students are trying to fit in after-school activities, college prep, essay writing, sports, and time with family and friends into their lives.

 According to the Centers for Disease Control and Prevention, teens between the ages of 13 and 18 need an average of 8-10 hours of sleep a night for healthy development, but most are not getting the amount of sleep they need on school nights.